wassname/detect_bs_text/README.md

 # Identifying Low-Quality Textual Content using LLMs

-We explore the feasibility of utilizing Large Language Models (LLMs) to identify 'BS'—text that is of low quality or lacks meaningful content.
-While recognizing the inherent challenges in detecting AI-generated text with absolute certainty, this research focuses on the more attainable goal of identifying text that is substantively empty or devoid of content.
+Can Large Language Models (LLMs) detect low quality text?.
+We do this by finding text that can "suprise" the model.

 ## Theoretical Underpinnings